jasonkiss/web-standards/guidance/quick-reference/a11y-designers.md

 	Moving, blinking, scrolling or auto-updating content that starts automatically is distracting.
 Users must be able to pause, stop or hide it if they find it too distracting.
 This also applies to keyboard-only users.
 The exception to this is all essential activity, e.g. real-time traffic information or weather warnings.

+## Seizures

+* **Is your content flashing more than 3 times in a second?**

+	Flashing or blinking content on a web page can trigger seizures in people with photosensitivity.

 ## Navigable

 * **Can users bypass repeated blocks of content?**